Learning Obstacle Representations for Neural Motion Planning: Experimental Results

 \subsection{Implementation details}

-Below we describe implementation details for our method and for other methods used for comparison.
+Below we describe implementation details for our own and other methods used for comparison.
 To train policies with reinforcement learning, we use Soft Actor Critic (SAC) \cite{SAC} with automatic entropy tuning, a learning rate of $3.10^{-4}$ with Adam optimizer \cite{Kingma2014}, a batch size of $256$ and a replay buffer of $10^6$ steps combined with Hindsight Experience Replay (HER) \cite{Andrychowicz2017} with $80\%$ of the trajectories goal relabeled, as in the original papers.
-We train a policy on $2.10^6$ environment steps before reporting the results.
+We train a policy on $2.10^6$ environment steps before reporting results.
 We use the open-source implementation of \citet{Vitchyr2020}.
+The policy $\pi$ and the $Q$-function are implemented as separate networks and trained jointly with alternate optimization following the actor-critic scheme.
+We use a PointNet based policy with $3$ hidden layers of size $256$ for the point encoder $u$ and the global feature network $w$ respectively as shown in Fig.\ref{fig:overview}c.
+The $Q$-function has a similar structure and the action is concatenated to each point of the point cloud.
+For the comparison of representations in Table~\ref{tab:2d_representation} we use a CNN policy with $64\times 64$ image inputs composed of 3 convolutional layers with 32 filters of size $3 \times 3$ followed by a max-pooling operator and $3$ hidden layers of size $256$.
+The current configuration and goal are concatenated after max-pooling.
+For the $Q$-function, the action is also concatenated after max-pooling.
+The MLP policy processing point clouds is composed of $3$ hidden layers of size $256$ and the goal is concatenated to the list of points.
+For the $Q$-function, the action is also concatenated to the input.
 To train policies with imitation learning, we use a learning rate of $10^{-3}$ with Adam optimizer \cite{Kingma2014} and a batch size of $256$.
 For Bi-RRT, once a solution is found, we shorten its length by randomly sampling two points along the solution, if the shortcut made out of these two points is collision free we modify the solution to include it.
 The maximal size of an edge in RRT corresponds to the maximal size of a policy step for RL or BC, in this way computing collision checking on an edge has the same cost for both.
+For \citet{Ichter2018}, we used the code provided in \cite{IchterCVAE} along with the dataset to train the conditional variational auto-encoder.
+Once trained we combined the learned sampling with Bi-RRT to report the results.
+For \citet{Qureshi2019}, we adjust the implementation provided by \citet{QureshiMPNet} to our environments.
+We followed the training procedure described in \cite{Qureshi2019}.
+For Qureshi neural replanning (NR), we run neural planning for $50$ steps then use neural replanning recursively for $10$ iterations each comprising $50$ steps maximum.
+For Qureshi hybrid replanning (HR), if neural replanning fails to find a solution after $10$ iterations, Bi-RRT is used to find a path between states where there is still a collision.
+For \citet{Jurgenson2019}, we adapted the open-source implementation \cite{TomJurDDPGMP} to run on our environment.
+For training, we use the same parameters as \cite{Jurgenson2019}, image based workspace representation and reward definition.
+We follow their DDPG-MP method.
+The training dataset consists of $10^4$ workspaces.
+For pre-training, we use $400$ random steps per workspace and for training, we use Bi-RRT generated $10$ expert trajectories per workspace.
+Finally, the rigid bodies and obstacles are modeled using Pinocchio \cite{pinocchioweb, carpentier2019pinocchio} and collision checks are computed by FCL~\cite{pan2012fcl}.